OlivierZal/com.heatzy/README.md

 ## Introduction

-This app integrates Heatzy into Homey to control your heaters.
+This application integrates Heatzy into Homey to control your electric radiators, towel warmers and underfloor heating systems.

 ## Usage